The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 8. Create An All About Me Flip Book.

-This activity is on the list of classic first day of school writing activities, and students rarely bore of it because it changes each year as they change!
+This activity is on the list of classic first-day-of-school writing activities, and students rarely bore of it because it changes each year as they change!

 Have students create an All About Me FlipBook that showcases their personality, likes, family, etc.